Increase Font Size

 What types of health care benefits are offered by the VA?

-The VA system offers basic health care benefits, including annual examinations, health education, immunizations, counseling on genetic diseases, clinic visits to monitor ongoing conditions, and visits for episodic illnesses like colds, flu, etc. The VA also offers screening exams that are gender specific like mammograms, prostate exams, etc. The specific exams available at local VAs may vary from one VA facility to another.
+The VA system offers basic health care benefits, including annual examinations, health education, immunizations, counseling on genetic diseases, clinic visits to monitor ongoing conditions, and visits for episodic illnesses like colds, flu, etc. The VA also offers screening exams that are gender specific like mammograms, prostate exams, etc. The specific exams available at your local VA may vary from one VA facility to another.

 Some VA facilities offer urgent care and emergency department services.
 There is usually a walk-in clinic for episodic illnesses, wound care, and minor injuries.
-The VA also offers prescription service through its pharmacies when a VA doctor writes a prescription.
+The VA also offers prescription service through its pharmacies when your VA doctor writes a prescription.
 It may also fill prescriptions written by non-VA physicians if the following are true:

-• They have an assigned VA physician,
+• You have an assigned VA physician,

 Who is eligible for VA Health Care Benefits?